 \section{Experiments}

 We evaluate {\pv} and {\lr} (with ridge penalty, i.e., fitted by solving (\ref{eq-reg-ml})) on 273 datasets, drawn from four domains---tabular data, microarray data, image data, and time series data---demonstrating that {\pv} closely matches both the {\zo} and log-loss of {\lr}, while being significantly more computationally efficient.
-We use the scikit-learn implementation of {\lr} with its default hyperparameter values: ridge regularisation, internal 5-fold cross-validation, and fit using LBFGS.
-(We leave the maximum number of iterations for LBFGS at its default value.
-We find that increasing the maximum number of iterations makes little practical difference to classification error or log-loss.
-Any improvements due to a greater number of iterations, however modest, would come at proportionally greater computational expense.)
-Unless otherwise specified, we normalise the input features by subtracting the mean and dividing by the standard deviation as computed on the training set.
-All experiments are conducted on a cluster using a mixture of Intel Xeon and Intel Xeon Gold CPUs, using one CPU core per dataset per run.
+Full details for each experiment as well as a sensitivity analysis are provided in the Appendix.